The Truth About Rosemary Oil & Hair Growth

 What is rosemary oil?

-It's 'natural', too — perhaps one reason why the ears of TikTokers have pricked up.
-"There's growing interest in finding naturally derived solutions to help with hair growth, either to promote longer, healthier hair or in individuals with hair thinning," explains Alison.
+It's 'natural', too — perhaps one reason why the ears of TikTokers have perked up.
+"There's growing interest in finding naturally-derived solutions to help with hair growth, either to promote longer, healthier hair or in individuals with hair thinning," explains Pawlus.

 @dermatology.doctor Ranking hair growth treatments 💇🏽♀️ no1 is the BEST option available periodt #dermatologist #dermatologydoctor #skincareroutine #skintok #skincaretips #skincare #learnontiktok #hairgrowth #hairgrowthtips #rosemaryoil #minoxidil #foryou #fyp #fypシ ♬ original sound - SendAFriend ✨